Welcome to the online home of the Community of Practice on Environment, Climate, Conflict, and Peace (ECCP).

 In the past, other working groups have come together to create a catalog of Nature-based Solutions for Peace, a peer-exchange on environmental peacebuilding practice, as well as the other projects you’ll find linked across this site.

 Activities within the ECCP are simply driven by participant interest and request.
 Members can choose to participate as individuals, or as representatives of their institutions.
+A current strategic outline is available here.

 How do I use this website?
 What can I expect to find here?